 p. – After WW II Coppes becomes a world leader in the kitchen cabinet industry.

-r. – Coppes Inc. continues making kitchen cabinets until competition and poor management force the demise of the company.
+r. – Coppes Inc. continues making kitchen cabinets until competition and poor management force the company to file for bankruptcy in the 1990’s.

-t. – Coppes Trademark and some machinery sold to new management, which is still making kitchen cabinets in 2011.
+s. – Coppes Trademark and some machinery sold to new management, and production continues as Coppes Napanee.